codefresh-io/docs.codefresh.io/_docs/promotions/promotion-components.md

   <tr>
     <td><strong>Product (Optional)</strong></td>
-    <td>By grouping related applications, products simplify promotions by allowing you to promote the entire product and all its applications across different environments.</td>
+    <td>A Product in Codefresh GitOps groups related applications into a single entity.
+This simplifies promotions by allowing you to promote the entire Product and all its applications across different environments, rather than managing applications individually.</td>
     <td>Users with ABAC permissions</td>
     <td><a href="#">Link</a></td>
   </tr>